 How to spot an investment scam

-1. You’re contacted out of the blue by phone, email or social media about an investment opportunity
+1. Your business is contacted out of the blue by phone, email or social media platform about an investment opportunity

-3. You’re pressurised into making a decision with no time to consider the investment or do any research into the organisation providing you with the offer
+2. You are pressurised into making a decision with no time to consider the investment or do any research into the organisation providing you with the offer

-4. You’re offered a high return on your investment with apparently little or no risk
+3. You are offered a high return on your investment with what appears to be little to no risk

-5. You’re told the investment opportunity is exclusive to you
+4. You are told the investment opportunity is exclusive to you and your business

-If you believe you’ve fallen for a scam, contact your bank immediately on a number you know to be correct, such as the one listed on your statement, their website or on the back of your debit or credit card and report it to the police by calling 101.
+If you believe your business has fallen for a scam, contact the bank immediately on a number you know to be correct, such as the one listed on the back of your business’s bank card and report to police by calling 101.